Munawwar/node-amd/README.md

 ## node-amd

-Aim of this project is to make AMD modules usable in nodejs.
-Useful for reusing client-side data model code on the server-side.
+Aim of this project is to make AMD modules usable with nodejs.
+Useful for unit testing or reusing client-side data model code on the server-side.

 **Why do you not use amdefine?**